uffoltzl/next-exercises/README.md

 These are the exercise I have made when fulfilling the Joy of React course.

-1 - Hello Next
+- Hello Next
-2 - Hit counter
+- Hit counter
+- Styled components